MogomotsiFM/equation-solver-deployment-pipeline/README.md

   - We created test data in a JSON file [[2]](https://github.com/MogomotsiFM/equation_solver/commit/74f64faa47e1fee5b5d717a47329da00ee381a08),
   - We created a collection using the Postman GUI.
 This included configuring the API endpoint and keys to access that endpoint.
 You could also add methods to retrieve tokens if your API requires them.
 We exported this collection so it may be used from the CLI in the CodeBuild host [[3]](https://github.com/MogomotsiFM/docker_equation_solver/commit/33f185c8ff952c061abc6982df55a7df2b002981),
-  - We create a CodeBuild buildspec.yaml file taht runs the integration tests.
-It also retrieves the required API key from AWS System Manager Parameter Store.
+  - We create a CodeBuild buildspec.yaml file that runs the integration tests.
+It also retrieves the required API key from the AWS System Manager Parameter Store.